yuzhimanhua/yuzhimanhua.github.io/index.md

 For further information, please see my [CV](CV.pdf).

-<b style="color:red">I will join the Department of Computer Science and Engineering at Texas A&M University as a tenure-track Assistant Professor in January 2025.</b>

 <b style="color:red">I am looking for self-motivated Ph.D. students and interns!
 Please fill out [this form](https://forms.gle/7VAvmmNrEEHYuftJ8) if you are interested in working with me.
 After completing the form, you are also welcome to reach out via email.
 I will read all submitted forms and emails but I do apologize for not being able to respond to each of them.</b>

 ## Research Interests